d-EScape/Domoticz_iDetect/README.md

 MikroTik routerboard (running routeros) no wifi: 192.168.0.1=routeros-arp
 - (Deprecated! but backwards compatible for now) It is possible to force the plugin into using generic tools.
 This is not the preferred way, but can be useful in some situations.
 Because the plugin is already using all available settings fields i combined this setting with the 'WiFi Router IP address' field.
 If you add '#forcegeneric' behind the address(es) it will skip the detection of chipset specific tools (eg 192.168.0.1#forcegeneric).
 This option should be added at the and of the configuration line and will influence all routers configured (do not add it per router!).
 It should not be used in a multi router setup anyway (using a generic tool on a router will make absence detection slower and on some routers less reliable).
 - If you need te specify different usernames for different routers, you can do so by adding username@ in front of the routers address, like: admin@192.168.0.1,root@192.168.0.2 (if you are using password based authentication, then the password must be the same on all routers)
+- If you need to specify a custom key file name for ssh authentication, you can add file name (full path) after the router username in the username field, separated by # (e.g. admin#/home/pi/.ssh/id_rsa).
 - You can ignore a mac address (mobile device) from the 'Anyone home' detection.
 Just add #ignore behind the mac address in question.
 The device will still be monitored individually.
 Eg: phone1=11:22:33:44:55:66, phone2=33:44:55:66:77:88#ignore will only see anyone home when phone1 is present, but will still monitor both phone1 and phone2.

 ![alt text](https://github.com/d-EScape/Domoticz_iDetect/blob/master/resources/settings021.jpg)